mieko/mieko.dev/_posts/2016-09-24-pgpool-ii-in-practice.md

 pgpool-ii is awesome.
-We don't have it in production yet, but have a staging environment and have run it through production-scale loads, and are getting ready for it.
+We don't have it in production yet, but have a staging environment and have run it through production-scale loads, and are getting ready.
 Here's a few tips:

   1. *Pretend it doesn't support SSL at all.*  On the frontend-side, it has no hostname mapping (e.g., `hostssl ... cert clientcert=1`, etc).
-On the backend side, it has no way to specify a separate SSL certificate/key than the front-end, has no way to specify something like `sslmode=verify`, and doesn't use libpq, so it doesn't support configured conninfo strings or environment variables.
+On the backend side, it has no way to specify a separate SSL key pair than the front-end, has no way to force things like `sslmode=verify`, and doesn't use libpq, so it doesn't support configured conninfo strings or environment variables.
 Just wrap it in stunnel.
 On both sides.
 Yeah.

   2. Since you've now got pgpool operating on local sockets, you'd think you